johnshiver/blog-hugo/content/posts/merge-sort.md

     r += 1
     m += 1
 return array

 {{< /highlight >}}

 That’s all there is to the merge sort!
 The left and right list that emerge from recursion will be sorted, and your algorithm will happily merge these increasingly large sorted lists until you are a left with your initial array, sorted.

 {{< highlight python >}}
-# left and right will always be sorted

 left = merge_sort(left)
 right = merge_sort(right)
 return merge(array, left, right)

 {{< /highlight >}}

 ## Time Complexity